The focus on crisis management is more salient than ever now, thanks to the global pandemic which brought about massive disruption.

 Recognising the hard work and perseverance of your employees through a crisis has never been more important.
 Acknowledging your team will boost employee engagement and keep them motivated to stay productive despite trying times.

-Utilising a HR software that allows peer-to-peer recognition with company-wide visibility definitely helps to boost employee morale, enhance camaraderie between staff, and minimise crisis impacts.
+Utilising a HR admin software that allows peer-to-peer recognition with company-wide visibility definitely helps to boost employee morale, enhance camaraderie between staff, and minimise crisis impacts.

 7. Be positive